bd-R/bdchecks/README.md

 - Implement filtering method for flags (add flag to DC result).
 - Document.
 - Add info about not performed data checks to DCresult.
-- I need to rethink what functions returns as amended functions should also return modified data (now it works only with warning TRUE/FALSE)
+- I need to rethink what functions returns as amended functions should also return modified data (now it works only with warning TRUE/FALSE).
+- performDC checks only for first colnames and quits (doesn't give chance for other ones)